Abdirahman

 Work Experience

 Schneider Electric, recognized as the most sustainable company in 2024, is a global leader in energy management and automation.
-As an intern in the Environmental, Health, and Safety department, I focus on data analysis to support workplace safety initiatives.
-I take raw data and transform it into actionable insights, helping to ensure a safe and sustainable environment for our team.
-My role combines my passion for sustainability with my skills in data analytics, allowing me to contribute meaningfully to Schneider Electric’s ongoing efforts to lead in sustainability and innovation.
+As an intern in the Environmental, Health, and Safety department, I focused on data analysis to support workplace safety initiatives.

 A Blog